alubbock/microbench/README.md

 By default, microbench appends output to a file, but output can be directed elsewhere, e.g. [redis](https://redis.io) - an in-memory, networked data source.
+This option is useful when a shared filesystem is not available.

 Redis support requires [redis-py](https://github.com/andymccurdy/redis-py).